+Love dogs?
+12 canine-friendly parks in Petaluma

-Petaluma Parks: Dog have a field day at local romping grounds
+Petaluma Parks: Dogs have a field day at local romping grounds

 THE PARKS OF PETALUMA